ASquare010/image2sketch/README.md

 - Converts the image to a greyscale sketch.
 - Downloads processed images as a ZIP file.
-- Gpu docker container setup
+- Gpu docker container setup and docker compose networking
+- job Scheduler using Celery, Redis and FastApi
+- Gradio Ui for quick testing

 # Architecture